Table of Contents:

 Details of the dosage to be administered:

-For synchronized cardioversion (low energy shock): initiate with 0.5-1.0 J/kg and can be increased upto 2 J/kg if the initial dose is found ineffective.
+For synchronized cardioversion (low energy shock): one may initiate with 0.5-1.0 J/kg and increases up to 2 J/kg if the initial dose is found ineffective.
 Sedation may be provided but without any delays in cardioversion.

 For adenosine IV/IO dosage: initiate with a rapid bolus dose of 0.1 mg/kg and increase up to a maximum of 6 mg/kg.
 This should be followed by a second bolus dose of 0.2 mg/kg and increased up to a maximum of 12 mg/kg.